Acrylic can be used thick or thin.

 Tip: Do not be afraid to use too much water but let the layers dry.

 Layers can also be built up in thin washes of paint.
-As in this demonstration by Nicola.
+As in this painting by Nicola.